Linear solvers

 The pathologies mean that standard finite differencing fails near the EB, mandating a more general approach.
 Our way of handling ghost cell interpolation near EBs is to reconstruct the solution (to specified order) in the ghost cells, using the available cells around the ghost cell (see Least squares for details).
 As per conventional wisdom regarding multigrid interpolation, this reconstruction does not use coarse-level grid cells that are covered by the fine level.

 Figure Fig. 20 shows a typical interpolation stencil for the stencil in Fig. 18.
 Here, the open circle indicates the ghost cell to be interpolated, and we interpolate the solution in this cell using neighboring grid cells (closed circles).
-For this particular case there are 10 nearby grid cells available, which is sufficient for second order interpolation (which requirse at least 6 cells in 2D).
+For this particular case there are 10 nearby grid cells available, which is sufficient for second order interpolation (which requires at least 6 cells in 2D).

 ../_images/EBMultigridInterpolation.png